 Hi! is an installation running along the long right-hand wall of the lower level of Museum Brandhorst, consisting in a sequence of five paintings on large-format paper, as well as eight door knockers cast in bronze.
 Painting, door knocker, painting, door knocker, door knocker, painting, door knocker, door knocker, door knocker, painting, door knocker, painting, door knocker.
 The lengthy sequential arrangement suggests a rhythmic readability akin to a line of verse, with the suggested direction, thanks to the deliberate ordering of the works, running from left to right.

 For the paintings, the impression of a process of reading is further strengthened by their being printed on paper.
-The massive sheets in slightly irregular sizes seem to have been taken from a single large roll, their ends are cut or ripped, they undulate, are hung portrait or landscape, in one case two in portrait are placed one atop the other.
+The massive sheets in slightly irregular sizes seem to have been taken from a single large roll, their ends are cut or ripped, they undulate, are hung portrait or landscape, in one case a work is made of two sheets in portrait side-by-side.
 The lines, strokes, marks, and spirals on them, in part in gaudy colours (orange, yellow, blue, reddish), form chaotic attempts at calligraphy, a spectral, unreadable script.
 Technically, inks and pigments are applied with brushes of different sizes or directly by hand.
 Some lines have become brittle as they dried, such that a precarious materiality arises, a scratchy surface.
 Elsewhere there are agglomerations, monochrome circles; not black holes, but orange holes, blue holes.
 Sometimes multiple layers of different colours overlap, giving a three-dimensional impression.
 Such agglomerations tend to be more in the centre than on the edges, which gives the overall image an impression of space – as if there had been explosions in the centre that are now moving towards the edges.
 Is it a jubilant universe?
 The visualization of the music of the spheres?
 A smudged and unruly Windows 95 Bézier curve screensaver on a giant screen?
 In any case, the sense of movement is fundamental.

 If the paintings are dynamic, agile, explosively bright, spectral, and spherical, the door knockers in-between initially seem like the exact opposite: a dense, heavy objectivity.
 If one of them was actually mounted on a door, then it would presumably be on the heavy, ancient wooden doors of an enchanted Gothic villa.
 No reusable silicon model was used for the manufacture of the door knockers, they were formed in wax and then cast.
 In the process, the wax model is destroyed.
 This means that each door knocker is a one-off, both in terms of the surface, which shifts between polished and rough parts, and in terms of the size and shape.
 With their differing energies and densities the door knockers appear to grow inward into themselves, into a darkness that only wants to exist for itself, and which we cannot touch.
 And visitors are also welcome to touch them, lift them up and knock them against the wall.
 This also brings the varying materiality into relief, as the range of tones produced reaches from muffled, heavy tones to a light klack-klack.
 When visiting the exhibition, you can often hear one or many knockers that visitors are knocking on the museum’s walls with.